dalong0514/readnotes/20190201读书笔记/2019114Autolisp-Developers-GuideR02.md

 )
 ```

-In this example, (mapcar) isn't using a quoted function („), instead it's using the (function) function.
-This was introduced because when running compiled AutoLISP code (FAS or VLX files), if the code fails in the right place in the right conditions, the quoted (lambda) function‟s source code could be exposed and displayed on the text screen.
+In this example, (mapcar) isn't using a quoted function ('), instead it's using the (function) function.
+This was introduced because when running compiled AutoLISP code (FAS or VLX files), if the code fails in the right place in the right conditions, the quoted (lambda) function's source code could be exposed and displayed on the text screen.
 By wrapping it the (function) statement, it's protected from viewing during these types of failures.
 Using either form is perfectly fine, and one is not more correct than the other.
 Using the quoted function is a little easier to read and typically all that's needed if you aren't worried about keeping people from viewing your source code.
-Just as there's a quote function (quote) that can be used in place of the quote symbol („), the (function) function does a similar thing at the function level.
-Now hopefully that wasn‟t too confusing with all the function functions and quote quotes.
+Just as there's a quote function (quote) that can be used in place of the quote symbol ('), the (function) function does a similar thing at the function level.
+Now hopefully that wasn't too confusing with all the function functions and quote quotes.

 #### 1.2.4 Putting It All Together Back At The Office

 When you can back to the office, try this for an exercise.
 This is the exact very same example I had years ago when I made the leap into using more advanced functions like (mapcar), (apply), and (lambda).
-I‟d seen those advanced functions used before, but I never took the time to use them or figure them out let alone mixing several all together nested.
+I'd seen those advanced functions used before, but I never took the time to use them or figure them out let alone mixing several all together nested.
 Then, I found the need to use the (nentsel) function, which returned nested data from a user selection.
 That is, I wanted information about a coordinate of an object within a block, not information about the block.
 The (nentsel) explanation in the AutoLISP reference explains the data it returns and how it's processed using the transformation matrix to get what you are looking for.
 The following code was what I came up with after 2 days where pt1 was the point and mat was the transformation matrix as turned by (nentsel) …

 ```c
 (setq pt1